vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-01-beginning.md

 ## Let's test

 Well, that's good to have developed an application, but we can never be too careful, so let's test it.
-The test uses Junit and [vertx-unit](http://vertx.io/docs/vertx-unit/java/) - a framework delivered with vert.x to make the testing of vert.x application more natural.
+The test uses JUnit and [vertx-unit](http://vertx.io/docs/vertx-unit/java/) - a framework delivered with vert.x to make the testing of vert.x application more natural.

 Now create the `src/test/java/io/vertx/blog/first/MyFirstVerticleTest.java` with the following content: